telerik/kendo-ui-core/docs/controls/editors/autocomplete/overview.md

       });
     </script>

-### Input Removal
+### Remove Input Values

 The AutoComplete enables you to remove the values from the input area of the widget through the `clearButton` configuration option.
-By default, it is enabled and set to `true`.
+By default, the option is enabled and is set to `true`.
 As a result, a **x** button appears in the input area on hover.
 When clicked, it resets the value of the widget and triggers the `change` event.

 ## Templates

-The AutoComplete widget uses Kendo UI templates to enable control over the way an item and a pop-up header is rendered.
+The AutoComplete uses [Kendo UI templates](/framework/templates/overview) to provide full control over the way an item and a pop-up header is rendered.

 For more information on the capabilities and syntax of the templates, refer to the [documentation]({% slug overview_kendoui_templatescomponent %}).

 ### Item Templates

-The AutoComplete widget uses Kendo UI templates to control the way drop-down items are rendered.
+The item template manages the way the list items of an AutoComplete are rendered.

-The example below demonstrates how to define an item template.
+The following example demonstrates how to define an item template.

 ###### Example